 Pragma Telnet Server supports the user settings in Windows, including home directory and logon script.
 You may also set up a home directory for each user for telnet only, by setting the Home Directory on the Users General Setting tab.How do I set a users home directory on a network drive?

 Before a network drive can be accessed it must be either mapped or referenced by a UNC name.
-If using a mapped drive, on the User -> Logon page of the Local Server Configuration program, please make sure that the option to Mapped Network Drives is on and not being performed in the background.Does Pragma Telnet Server use the Windows User Database or have it's own?
+If using a mapped drive, on the User -> Logon page of the Local Server Configuration program, please make sure that the option to Mapped Network Drives is on and not being performed in the background.What versions of Windows are supported?

 Pragma Telnet Server uses the Windows User Database and API for user authentication.Could you tell me the limitations, if any, to run Pragma Telnet Server on Windows?